Fahani/webrobocomp.github.io/page4.md

 # How to handle Object detections?

 Object detection task is different from classification task.
-In detection task it is required to identify where the object is in the given image compared to the classification task where given the image identification of the objectís category is required.
+In detection task it is required to identify where the object is in the given image compared to the classification task where given the image identification of the object‚Äôs category is required.
 Recently, object detection has gained lots of interest in the vision community.
 At present there exists NN based solutions like Segnets, FCN which do pixelwise segmentations, also there is RCNN which proposes bounding box for an object.
 Now several such bounding boxes are given to the classifier for category identification.
 Here I have used a top-hat filter for object detection and compared with RCNN.
 The basic idea is that for objects there is intensity difference from the table so that the object could be discriminated from table by a top-hat filter.
 From figure 2\.
 It could be seen that top-hat gives better object proposals than RCNN.
 Note that I have used existing pre-trained networks thus the cliam will not hold if I retrain RCNN on our dataset.
 So we indeed require training.

 ![](images/week1/week1_rcnn_71.jpg) ![](images/week1/week1_rcnn_192.jpg) ![](images/week1/week1_rcnn_445.jpg) ![](images/week1/week1_rcnn_706.jpg) ![](images/week1/week1_overfeat_71.jpg) ![](images/week1/week1_overfeat_192.jpg) ![](images/week1/week1_overfeat_445.jpg) ![](images/week1/week1_overfeat_706.jpg) ![](images/week1/week1_VGG16_71.jpg) ![](images/week1/week1_VGG16_192.jpg) ![](images/week1/week1_VGG16_445.jpg) ![](images/week1/week1_VGG16_706.jpg)